Living on Campus at Centenary University can be one of the most exciting and rewarding experiences for a college student.

 - Residential students may only have one additional guest in their room, and that guest must be from the same building.
 Students that reside in the apartments will be limited to no more than two additional people beyond assigned residents in their apartment.

 The Office of Residence Life works at engaging students outside the classroom and making the learning experience a more well rounded one.
-Our goals is to foster the students development and encourage them to become life-long learners.
+Our goal is to foster the students development and encourage them to become life-long learners.
 Our Residence Life staff will foster the personal, social and intellectual growth of the students so they can be responsible citizens in our residential community.

 Several Advantages to Living on Campus: